Skip to content

 The Bottom Line

-LearnClash is the best virtual team building game when you want a recurring async ritual with real competition.
-Pick This or That for a five-minute opener, Caption Contest for chat-native humor, Scavenger Hunt for live energy, and Can You Hear Me Now for communication practice.
+LearnClash wins as the best virtual team building game when you want a recurring async ritual with real competition.
+For everything else: This or That for a five-minute opener, Caption Contest for chat-native humor, Scavenger Hunt for live energy, Can You Hear Me Now for communication practice.

 Decision tree for virtual team building games: async competition, five-minute opener, live energy, problem-solving, or no-camera reset Figure 9: The right game depends on the job.
 Most teams need a repeatable ritual more than another event.